Free Fares Campaign

 The solution is free public transport for the groups most affected by transport poverty.

 The case has never been stronger.
 New Zealand needs to take bold actions to reduce emissions and improve equity; we also need to address rising living costs and pandemic pressures that are pushing people into poverty.
-Free fares is a solution.
-Now is the moment!

 We are asking for free public transport across all of Aotearoa, at all hours and days, for the following groups: